 Life can feel overwhelming and planning out three meals a day can pile on the stress.
 The key to a smooth work week filled with delicious, healthy food is meal prep.
 A little planning ahead and you and your loved ones will be eating nutritious dishes at home and at work all while saving money.
-Some top tips before the recipes:
+Here are some top tips before making the recipes:

 - Make a plan.
 Decide before you get the grocery store what meals you'd like to make and what ingredients you'll need.
 Don't overdo it—count up your meals and the number of mouths to feed so that you don't end up with wasted food.
 And don't necessarily prep every meal.
 The goal is to lower stress and not make your Sunday night a nightmare.